phnorwood/ansible/README.md

 This is a collection of Ansible playbooks and roles for general use.

 Written for both entry- and professional-level users.
-Use cases are separated by directory, with most capable of being run in either a playbook or role construction.
+Use cases are separated by directory.

 ## Requirements